smleroy14/book_recommendations/README.md

 ```
 This project structure was partially influenced by the [Cookiecutter Data Science project](https://drivendata.github.io/cookiecutter-data-science/).

-## Documentation

-* Open up `docs/build/html/index.html` to see Sphinx documentation docs.
-* See `docs/README.md` for keeping docs up to date with additions to the repository.

 ## Running the application
 ### 1. Set up environment